Browse our jobs and apply for your next role.

 During this time of ongoing uncertainty, contracting solutions in Australia can be an attractive prospect.
 They offer the opportunity to quickly hire someone with specialist skills to fill a short-term need, without the long-term overheads of bringing a permanent employee on board.
+Hiring independent contractors is often more cost effective than traditional employment.

 Contract work, or the ‘gig economy’ as it’s commonly known, has been on the rise in recent years.
 According to a report by the Australian Bureau of Statistics, there are over a million independent contractors across the nation, making up just under 10% of the employed population.
-The Michael Page Talent Trends 21 report also found that employer demand is stronger for flexible work arrangements and contract workers — a trend that is likely to continue growing, as a shift that’s here to stay thanks to COVID-19.
+Our Talent Trends report also found that employer demand is stronger for flexible work arrangements and contract workers — a trend that is likely to continue growing, as a shift that’s here to stay thanks to COVID-19.

 Here are the major benefits that organisations experience from employing contract workers, both during and after times of global disruption.